Surya namaskars, or sun salutations, have a long history in South Asia, but their place at the heart of modern yoga is more recent.

 Eunice is an ashtanga yoga practitioner.
 She describes the surya namaskar sequence that she demonstrates in the video as “form, connected with breath in the same sequence every time you do it”.

 There are many variations on sun salutations or surya namaskars as a sequence of asanas (poses) in yoga.
-But the first systematic presentation of surya namaskar only appeared 90 years ago in Aundh (now part of the Indian state of Maharashtra), in 1928 in ‘The Ten Point Way to Health: surya namaskars’ written by Pratinidhi Pant, the Rajah of Aundh.
+But the first systematic presentation of surya namaskar only appeared 90 years ago in Aundh (now part of the Indian state of Maharashtra), in 1938 in ‘The Ten-Point Way to Health: surya namaskars’ written by Pratinidhi Pant, the Rajah of Aundh.

-The Rajah didn’t claim to invent surya namaskar: “What we give here is in fundamentals the age old method of performing surya namaskars, and the one followed by our revered father the late Rajah of Aundh.
-For fifty-five years he did these.”
+The Rajah didn’t claim to invent surya namaskar: “What we give here is in fundamentals the age-old method of performing surya namaskars, and the one followed by our revered father the late Rajah of Aundh.
+For 55 years he did these.”
 He simply, “developed and changed it in accordance with modern science… and experiment by ourselves in person” (Pant, 1938).

 The perfectly developed man

-The body builder K.V.
-Iyer was a physical culturist who developed his own a system of body building, incorporating hatha yoga and surya namaskars for fitness and body conditioning, along with European techniques.
-He set up a series of gymnasia and a centre in Bangalore offering body building and training.
+The bodybuilder K V Iyer was a physical culturist who developed his own system of bodybuilding, incorporating hatha yoga and surya namaskars for fitness and body conditioning, along with European techniques.
+He set up a series of gymnasia and a centre in Bangalore offering bodybuilding and training.

-During the 1930s, he appeared in international physical culture magazines, often in classical Greek poses.
-He was an admirer of Sandow, and later corresponded with another celebrity body builder, Charles Atlas.
+During the 1930s, Iyer appeared in international physical culture magazines, often in classical Greek poses.
+He was an admirer of Sandow, and later corresponded with another celebrity bodybuilder, Charles Atlas.
 Never modest, Iyer claimed that he was “India's most perfectly developed man” (Singleton).